Now FDA approved to treat

-Now FDA approved to treat excessive daytime sleepiness (EDS) in children 6 years of age and older with narcolepsy.
+cataplexy in children 6 years of age and older with narcolepsy.

-EDS in Children 6-17 Years Old
+Children 6-17 Years Old With Narcolepsy

 Results With WAKIX in the Clinical Trial of Children 6-17 Years Old